 That’s what makes the Left’s lust for gun grabbing puzzling at first.
 It is a loser politically and legally.
 The Left is far more pragmatic about the acquisition of political power than the Right.
 They take the long view and they are willing to accept one click on the ratchet and then fall back in defense.
 It is why America has steadily moved left over the last century.
 One side plays the long game while the other plays with itself.

 Then there is the culture war angle.
 Guns are southern, white and working class, three things the Left loathes more than anything.
 Guns are sold at Walmart.
 Guns are owned by men with beards who wear camo and watch Duck Dynasty.
-That would be beards that are not intended to be ironic and have nothing to do with closeted homosexuals.
+That would be beards that are not intended to be ironic.
 Guns are owned by people who attend Christian services and listen to country music.

-I suspect what keeps the Left going to the well these days is the last bit.
+What keeps the Left going to this well is the last bit.
 It is the self-deception.
-No matter how hard they try to pretend otherwise, the Left has been in charged for at least three generations now.
+No matter how hard they try to pretend otherwise, the Left has been in charge for at least three generations now.
 They have held complete control of our major cities.
-Yet, the lives of black people are worse today than under Job Crow, at least in the urban war zones.
-West Baltimore makes Gaza look nice.
-The Badlands of Philly kills more black men in a week than the KKK killed in its history.
+Yet, the lives of black people are worse today than under segregation.
+West Baltimore makes the Gaza strip look nice.